-Notwithstanding this clause, existing employees (i.e. those employed as at 1 July 1998) will become entitled to the above options on their next qualifying date (i.e. 15 years service
+Notwithstanding this clause, existing employees (i.e. those employed as at 1 July 1998) will become entitled to the above options on their next qualifying date (i.e. 15 years service etc.) except that this

 F49 Payment for long service leave